Skip to content

 Looking Ahead: C++26 std::zstring_view (Proposal P3655)

-The C++ community is also aware of string_view's shortcomings regarding NUL termination.
-Proposal P3655 suggests introducing std::zstring_view (also known as std::cstring_view), with the goal of providing a string_view variant that guarantees NUL termination.
-This proposal is currently targeting the C++26 standard and has not been officially released yet.
+The C++ community has also recognized the shortcomings of std::string_view regarding NUL termination.
+Proposal P3655 suggests introducing std::zstring_view (or std::cstring_view), aiming to provide a std::string_view variant that guarantees NUL termination.
+This proposal is currently targeting the C++26 standard and has not yet been officially released.

-The design philosophy of zstring_view is to add a NUL termination guarantee on top of string_view, making it safe to pass to C APIs.
-It remains non-owning, so lifetime issues still exist, but it at least solves half of the pain points related to NUL termination.
+The design philosophy of std::zstring_view is to add a NUL termination guarantee to the basis of std::string_view, making it safe to pass to C APIs.
+It is still non-owning, so lifetime issues remain, but it at least solves the NUL termination half of the pain point.

 Summary

-string_view is a double-edged sword.
-Its performance benefits are real and significant, but its lifetime risks are equally real and severe.
-Our guiding principle for using it is: feel free to use string_view for function parameters (read-only, short-term use), use it cautiously for return values (ensure the pointed-to data lives long enough), strictly avoid storing it as member variables or in containers (unless you are absolutely certain about the data's lifetime), and remember to explicitly convert to a NUL-terminated std::string when calling C APIs.
+std::string_view is a double-edged sword.
+Its performance benefits are real and significant, but its lifetime risks are also real and serious.
+My summary of usage principles is: feel free to use std::string_view for function parameters (read-only, short-term use); use it cautiously for return values (ensure the pointed-to data lives long enough); try to avoid it for member variables and container storage (unless you are very clear about the data's lifetime); and when calling C APIs, remember to explicitly convert to a NUL-terminated std::string.

-The key to using string_view well is not memorizing a bunch of rules, but building an intuition: every time you write string_view, your brain should automatically ask one question—"Is the data it points to still alive?"
+The key to using std::string_view well is not memorizing a bunch of rules, but developing an intuition: every time you write std::string_view, automatically ask yourself a question in your mind—"Is the data it points to still there?"